googlefonts/fontheight/README.md

 ⚠️ _Not yet available_

-The API will be available under the package `libfontheight` and then is imported as `fontheight`
+The API will be available under the package `libfontheight` and then is imported as `fontheight`.

 #### Usage

-See the method signatures & data types below, approximately written in Python. `k_words` is equivalent to `--words` in the CLI, and `n_exemplars` is equivalent to `-n/--results`
+See the method signatures & data types below, approximately written in Python. `k_words` is equivalent to `--words` in the CLI, and `n_exemplars` is equivalent to `-n/--results`.

 ```python
 import fontheight